 Studies have shown that people who take certain supplements long-term have better health than those who just “ate healthy.”
 But … not all supplements are healthy!
 Checkout more information about “bioavailability” and 2 tests you can do to test if your current supplement is natural.

-Here is the multi-vitamin I prefer: Vita Lea because: ...Research shows it is natural ....Studies have shown it is proven to be effective in building health ....Easy to digest - doesn’t leave an aftertaste or “burping” ....Reasonably priced ....It made a significant difference in my health
+Here is the multi-vitamin I prefer: Vita Leabecause: ...Research shows it is natural (no synthetics or chemicals) ....Studies have proven it to be effective in building health ....Easy to digest - doesn’t leave an aftertaste or “burping” ....Reasonably priced ....It made a significant difference in my health

-Here’s the 5 and 30-day challenge: Increase your vegetable intake for 5 days to see what difference it makes in how you feel.
-Add Vita Lea multi-vitamin for 30 days to see what difference it makes.
+Here’s the challenge: Increase your vegetable intake for at least 5 days to see what difference it makes in how you feel.
+Hopefully you will continue the new habit for a lifetime.
+Also, add Vita Lea multi-vitamin for 30 days to see what difference it makes.